NSGMarathon/nsg2-layouts/README.md

 Set `intermission.addCameraSpace` to `false` in the configuration file to remove the cutout intended for a camera feed from the intermission graphic, useful for online events.

+#### Error Reporting

+nsg2-layouts may use a Discord webhook to report encountered errors to broadcast staff.
+**Currently, this is only in use to report errors encountered during speedrun playlist playback.** The stream is expected to run automatically without human intervention as long as the playlist is running, so it is important that any anomalies are spotted and reported, even when nobody is actively monitoring the status of the show.

+Configure the `errorReporting.mentions` property to define Discord user IDs to receive alerts.
+Roles may be alerted by adding the `&` character before the role ID.

 ## Usage